Ethan Greenbaum: The Observer Effect

 The theorist George Kubler addresses this duality in his book, The Shape of Time: Remarks on the History of Things (1962).
 In it, he posits that all objects are either prime objects (originals) or replications.
 Behind the meaning of objects, he identifies two other factors involved: self-signals and adherent signals.
 Self-signals are properties belonging to the physical object (i.e., its color, arrangement, or design), while adherent signals are related to its cultural meaning (including language or knowledge specific to a certain field).

-Based on these definitions, one component of meaning is thus determined by the physicality of the artwork, and the other is contingent on perceptions brought to it from outside.
+Based on these definitions, one component of meaning is thus determined by the physicality of the artwork, and the other is contingent on perceptions brought to it from the outside.
 Both, however, are required to construe any basis of meaning-value.
 As Kubler states: “…existence without meaning seems terrible in the same degree as meaning without existence seems trivial.”

 In Greenbaum’s work, there seems to be an additional layer inserted into the center of this duality.
 This layer is like a conceptual midground where, from this position, the physical components of the work disintegrate into formlessness, yet as a complete image the work becomes “resurrected”.
-Viewers find themselves caught between the physicality of the work and their own interpretation, until they step back to take it in as a whole.
+Viewers find themselves caught between the physicality of the work and their own interpretation until they step back to take it in as a whole.
 This occurs as the inkjet glitches, pixelation, and other physical artifacts reveal components that have been deconstructed and appear as debris.
 The device of the frame then, with slabs of gouged plexiglass constituting an illusionistic reality, acts as a containment device so that the work resumes composure as an aesthetic image and object.

 I recently spoke with Ethan in his studio as he was finishing work for his next exhibition at Galerie Pact in Paris, opening later this fall.
 Our conversation touched on several thoughts and subjects, from physical processes to styles of representation, to phone apps and the state of the art world.
 In light of the comprehensiveness of the subject matter in his work—photography, text, architecture, and the urban environment—this range of topics flowed seamlessly.
-Everything seemed relevant to what he’s doing in the studio.
+Everything seemed relevant to what he was doing in the studio.

 In addition to this wide range of subject matter, Greenbaum’s approach to art-making also seeks to reconcile seemingly incompatible concepts.
 Common taxonomies such as “inside” and “outside”, for example, seem totally collapsed.
 Categories of “old”, “new”, “hand-rendered” or “commercial” are often riding right on top of each other, similar to the way a painter solicits different hues or textures from the same medium.
 In fact, the range of Greenbaum’s subjects seems to recognize no boundaries other than what is visually available, accepting all perceivable differences as equally valid phenomena in the visual-cultural landscape.